(Commencement Ceremony and Diploma information is listed at the bottom of the page.)

 For the Commencement Ceremony, the OVERALL GPA used for Honors recognition is as follows:

-Summer & Fall graduates: Final OVERALL degree-applicable GPA used when degree was posted.
+Summer and Fall graduates: Final OVERALL degree-applicable GPA used when degree was posted.

 Spring candidates: The OVERALL GPA at the completion of the 8th week of classes is used for Honors eligibility/recognition during the yearly Commencement Ceremony.